The Historic Thomas Center

 Through dance and neighborhood programs, this community center serves as a resource for arts and civic organizations.
 The Center is located at 321 NW 10th Street and is operated by the Cultural Arts Coalition.
 For more information or to schedule an event, please contact Nkwanda Jah at (352)372-0216.
 Learn more.

-A. Quinn Jones House
+A. Quinn Jones Museum & Cultural Center

 In 1923, A. Quinn Jones became the first principal of Lincoln High School.
 Affectionately known as “Prof” Jones, this innovative educator steadfastly believed that his graduates deserved the opportunity to earn a full high school diploma.
 After years of hard work, “Prof” Jones developed Lincoln High School into the second fully accredited African-American high school in the state of Florida.